 Although we don’t usually know when these incidents are coming or how to prevent them completely, all organizations must continually work to better ensure the safety of their employees, students, and visitors through proper preparation, response, and recovery.
 This is achieved by understanding the stages of a critical incident and enabling multiple modes of communication to ensure everyone is alerted immediately and provided with the proper guidance; no matter where they are.

 The Active Shooter Emergency Preparedness Guide is a blueprint that maps each phase of incident communications to the associated actions required for an organization to be successful.
 This guide breaks down what actions are needed to be taken Before, During, and After an active shooter incident.
-Co-authored by Strat3's Bob Jensen and Omnilert's Frank McCathran, this guide lays out a plan for counteracting mindless violence with mindful planning.

 The Before stage of planning for an active shooter crisis is critical.
 It provides you the opportunity to prepare and plan your communications and actions that need to be taken once an incident is active.
 Therefore, you don’t have to come up with “the plan” while the incident is transpiring.